 7. “It is easier to be accepted if you say you want to start in the summer term.”

-It is not!
+Not true!
 There is no difference in the criteria for summer or fall terms.
 Summer term just allows us to phase in our admitted class so that they will be able to register for all of the classes they need.
 Many students love starting in the summer because the campus has fewer students and they are able to get adjusted to life at UF and make friends before the busier fall term.

 8. “If my test scores are lower than the average, I will not get in.”